- Guaranteed for 2 full months

 On the top bar you’ll find: the zooming tools, quick preview and compare options (to check against your original and edited images), a move tool (to move around when zoomed in), and a brush and eraser to use in layers (when creating masks) and the layers tool.

-The main section of right panel contains the following tools:
+The main section of right-side panel contains the following tools:

 Lastly, there are the presets, created by Macphun and Trey himself.
 They provide a good starting point to try out different looks in a single click.
 Of course, you can also create your own presets and save them for future use.